StudieverenigingSTORM/StoKa-TV/docs/README.md

 * Remove API documentation (see `/compose.yaml` and `/reverse-proxy/nginx.conf`)

 ⚠ Review the contents of `.env`!

+## Installing the application
+1. Copy `/app/config.js.example` to `/config.js/`
+2. Set frontend base url in `/app/config.js.example`
+3. Connect to the same network as the TV
+4. Run `make install-app TARGET="<IP address of TV>"`
+(I have not yet tested this, but it should work 🙃)
+⚠ When using the TV emulator, you should load and run the project through Tizen Studio instead.

 ## Debugging
 You can debug the API container using the Crome DevTools by going to `chrome://inspect`.